[At the Gates] Arts and Magic

 Sacrifice has a darker, bloodier side, though few adventurers explore it.
 Held in reserve for the Storyguide and their characters is the ability to sacrifice without giving back to Gaia.
 These kinds of sacrifices entail draining energy from the environment, weakening the immune systems and hastening disease among crops and animals, and arguably the most horrific form of sacrifice: ending innocent sentient lives.
 Dark sacrifices are rare, and heroic types never pursue them.
 Doing so separates the caster from Gaia, forcing them to forever be bound to similar sacrifices.
 Fiendish necromancers dragging a legion of helpless sacrifices-to-be across the mountains are thankfully a rare sight.

-One response to “[At the Gates] Arts and Magic”
+1 thought on “[At the Gates] Arts and Magic”

-This is a neat look at magic in At The Gates.
+1. This is a neat look at magic in At The Gates.
 I like the concepts and from a mechanic standpoint I think the dynamics of using magic also being empowering sound fun.
 The thematic picture where expending Energy is connecting to Gaia so you are strengthened in turn, and giving back to Gaia replenishes your magical energy, and in contrast getting power back through the sacrifice of others is separating you from Gaia, that’s compelling, and selfish dark rituals have a good place in the JRPG catalogue.
 Two things in particular are thought-provoking to me:

 First, it follows that magic is something mystical but also examined and well-understood in this world, but I feel like it might more interesting if all the different terms for the Soul’s power had slightly different in-fiction standards depending on where they were used, rather than corresponding diegetically to the Echelon number in an exact fashion.